bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ## Introduction
 <a name="introduction"></a>
-This workshop will show you how to use Galaxy and performed the anaylis you ran in Module 2 and Module 5 with Galaxy.
+In this practical we will use Galaxy to performe the anaylis you ran in Module 2 and Module 5.
-We are therefore using the dataset from NA12878 patient (reads extracted from region chr1:17704860-18004860)
+We are therefore using the dataset from patient NA12878 (reads extracted from region chr1:17704860-18004860)

 We will use the galaxy website: https://usegalaxy.org/ Start by loging on the website with your username